Spotifyd/spotifyd/README.md

 Values can be surrounded by double quotes (") which is useful if the value contains the comment character (#).

-Instead of writing down your password into the config file, `Spotifyd` supports the Linux Secret Service API when compiled with the `dbus_keyring` feature.
-To enable this feature, you have to set the `use-keyring` config entry to `true` or pass the `--use-keyring` CLI flag during start to the daemon.
+Instead of storing your password in the config file, `Spotifyd` supports the Linux Secret Service API when compiled with the `dbus_keyring` feature.
+To use this feature, set the `use-keyring` config entry to `true` or pass the `--use-keyring` CLI flag during start to the daemon.
+Make sure to also provide your username, either through a config entry or as a command-line option.

 The keyring entry needs to have the following attributes set:
 ```